-The key events of 2022 were the outbreak of the Ukrainian crisis in February, the rise in interest rates, and high inflation across all markets in France, Europe and Brazil.
+The key events of 2022 were the outbreak of the Ukrainian crisis in February, the rise in interest rates, and high inflation in the French market.

-This new economic environment could trigger an increase in surrender rates above expected volumes.
-No significant changes in surrender trends were observed at 31 December 2022, with surrender rates for the savings and term creditor insurance portfolios remaining stable in the main geographical areas.
+This new economic environment has led to a change in exposure to interest rate risk, as the balance sheet is now more exposed to the risk of a rise in interest rates.
+The occurrence of this risk could trigger an increase in surrender rates above expected volumes in the savings segment.
+No significant changes in surrender trends were observed at 31 December 2022, with surrender rates for the savings and term creditor insurance portfolios remaining stable.